 TREATMENT

 The patient refused to undergo vitrectomy.
-A vitreous specimen was examined by microbiological method.
-At the same time, the patients were given intravitreal vancomycin 1 mg/0.1 mL and ceftazidime 2 mg/0.1 mL, plus intravenous cefuroxime sodium 2500 mg and dexamethasone 10 mg were administered.
+A vitreous specimen was examined by microbiological methods.
+At the same time, the patient was given intravitreal vancomycin 1 mg/0.1 mL and ceftazidime 2 mg/0.1 mL, plus intravenous cefuroxime sodium 2500 mg and dexamethasone 10 mg were administered.
 Topical 0.3% tobramycin and 0.1% dexamethasone were applied every 3 h, 1% atropine and 0.3% gatifloxacin twice a day, and 0.5% pranoprofen every 6 h.

 OUTCOME AND FOLLOW-UP

 Vitreous cultures were typically negative.
 Anterior segment inflammation decreased (Figure 3), but vitreous opacities and retinal detachment deteriorated (Figure 2B).
 The patient underwent left pars plana lensectomy, vitrectomy, peripheral iridectomy and silicone oil tamponade 5 d after the injury.
-During the operation, compact hyaluronitis and vasculitis occurred in a short time between the injury and the operation, which covering the optic disc and blood vessels.
+During the operation, compact hyaluronitis and vasculitis had occurred in the short period between the injury and the operation, which covered the optic disc and blood vessels.
 After the vitreous debris was removed, advanced rhegmatogenous and tractional retinal detachment with proliferative vitreoretinopathy were found obscuring a retinal tear 3PD in size.
-On post-operative day 5, Gram-positive Enterococcus casseliflavus were grown in the culture, which was sensitive to linezoline, ampicillin, streptomycin, gentamicin, tetracycline and penicillin but resistant to vancomycin.
-So, the ampicillin was injected intravenously by 2 g/4 h and dexamethasone 600 mg/d for 2 wk.
+On postoperative day 5, Gram-positive Enterococcus casseliflavus was grown in culture, which was sensitive to linezolid, ampicillin, streptomycin, gentamicin, tetracycline and penicillin, but resistant to vancomycin.
+Therefore ampicillin was injected intravenously at 2 g/4 h and dexamethasone 600 mg/d for 2 wk.

-At postoperative day 14, visual acuity in his left eye improved to hand movement.
+On postoperative day 14, visual acuity in the left eye improved to hand movement.
 At 6 mo post-injury, visual acuity improved to 20/667 (aphakic correction), but optic atrophy occurred.

 DISCUSSION